leanprover/LeanInk/README.md

-# Lean4Alectryon (temporary project name)
+# LeanInk

-Helper tool for lean4 alectryon integration
+LeanInk is a [Lean4](https://github.com/leanprover/lean4) tool for static code visualization through the integration of [Alectryon](https://github.com/cpitclaudel/alectryon).

+More information coming soon!